St Johns homicide of Clifford Umuhuri: Police track vehicle of interest to Auckland CBD

 "I continue to encourage those who have information about those involved in Mr Umuhuri's death to contact us.
 Any information provided to police will be treated in confidence."

-Last Monday, Umuhuri was in a Mazda, which stopped to meet another vehicle on St Johns Rd.
+Last Monday, Umuhuri was in a Mazda, with three men, which stopped to meet another vehicle on St Johns Rd.

 An altercation took place and shots were fired, with the Mazda then driven towards the hospital to seek medical assistance for the victim - although he died on the way.